AleksKitty/Recipes/README.md

 - update recipe (if you are the user who created it)
 - delete recipe (if you are the user who created it)

-Spring Boot, REST API, Spring Security (Authentication/Authorization), Lombok, Spring Data, H2 database
+Spring Boot, REST API, Spring Security (Authentication/Authorization), Project Lombok, Spring Data, H2 database